carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

         - Capacity Optimised → Pool for optimal capacity for the number of instances launching.
         - InstancePoolsToUseCount → Distributed across the number of pools you specify — this can only be used with the lowest price option.

-- `Dedicated Instance` - Your instance runs on a dedicated hardware provide physical isolation, single-tenant
+- `Dedicated Instance` - Your instance runs on a **dedicated hardware provide physical isolation**, single-tenant
-- `Dedicated Hosts` - Your instances run on a dedicated physical server.
+- `Dedicated Hosts` - Your instances run on a **dedicated physical server**.
 More visibility how instances are placed on server.
-Dedicated Hosts can help reduce costs by letting you use existing server-bound software licenses and address corporate compliance and regulatory requirements.
+Dedicated Hosts can help reduce costs by letting you use existing server-bound software licenses and address **corporate compliance and regulatory requirements**.
   - Can be purchased On-Demand (hourly)
   - Can be purchased as a Reservation for up to 70% off the On-Demand price.
   - Uses Cases
     - Useful for regulatory requirements that may not support multi-tenant virtualisation.
     - Great for licensing which doesn't support multi-tenancy or cloud.

-Exam Question: A company runs a large batch processing job at the end of every quarter.
-The processing job runs for 5 days and uses 15 Amazon EC2 instances.
-The processing must run uninterrupted for 5 hours per day.
-The company is investigating ways to reduce the cost of the batch processing job.
-Which pricing model should the company choose?
-  - Each EC2 instance runs for 5 hours a day for 5 days per quarter or 20 days per year.
-This is time duration is insufficient to warrant `Reserved` instances as these require a commitment of a minimum of 1 year.
-In this case, there are no options presented that can reduce the cost and therefore on-demand instances should be used. ==> Only option is `On-Demand`.

 #### Security Groups

-- A security group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.
+- A security group acts as a **virtual firewall for your EC2 instances** to control incoming and outgoing traffic.
 - If you don't specify a Security Group, the EC2 instance is linked to the default Security Group.
 - Changes to a security groups rules take effect immediately and are automatically applied to all instances associated with that group.
 - When you create a New Security Group
-  - All inbound traffic is blocked by default - so we enable some IP and ports using Security Groups.
+  - **All inbound traffic is blocked by default** - so we enable some IP and ports using Security Groups.
     - To let All IPs in `0.0.0.0/0`.
 To let a single IP address in `X.X.X.X/32` (32 means this ip address)
     - Common Ports: Linux (port 22) and Microsoft - RDP (port 3389)
-  - All outbound traffic is allowed.
+  - **All outbound traffic is allowed**.
     - Common Ports: HTTP (80) and HTTPS (443)
 - Cardinality: N Security Group <-> N EC2 Instance
   - You can have any number of EC2 instances within a security group.
   - You can have multiple Security Groups attached/assigned to EC2 instances.
 - Security Groups vs ACL
-  - Security Groups are STATEFUL, when you create an inbound rule and an outbound rule is automatically created.
+  - **Security Groups are STATEFUL, when you create an inbound rule and an outbound rule is automatically created**.
 However, NACL's are STATELESS, when you create an inbound rule and an outbound rule is not automatically created.
-  - Security Groups are only permisse, you can specify allows rule, but not deny rules.
+  - **Security Groups are only permisse**, you can specify allows rule, but **not deny rules**.
 You CANNOT block specific IP's/Port's using Security Groups instead use Network Access Control Lists.

 #### EC2 Enhanced Networking

-- Elastic Network Interface (ENI) is a virtual network card, which you attach to EC2 instance in same AZ which is used to ensure a good network performance.
+- Elastic Network Interface (ENI) is a virtual network card, which you attach to EC2 instance in same AZ which is used to **ensure a good network performance**.
-  - Enhanced Networking provides higher bandwidth, higher packets per second performance consistently lower it into instance latencies, and there's no additional charge for using
+  - It provides higher bandwidth, higher packets per second performance consistently lower it into instance latencies, and there's no additional charge for using.
 - Types:
   - `Elastic Network Adapter (ENA)` for C4, D2, and M4 EC2 instances, Upto 100 Gbps network speed.
   - `Intel 82599 Virtual Function (VF)` Interface for C3, C4, D2, I2, M4, and R3 EC2 instances, Upto 10 Gbps network speed.
 Old instance types.